codeday/labs-gql/src/email/templates/matchTeamIntro.md

 **ACTION REQUIRED -- NEXT STEPS:**

-- **Mentors:** Can you please send a When2meet (or other calendar scheduling link) for the first meeting?
+- **Mentors:** Send a [When2meet](https://www.when2meet.com/) for recurring meeting availability
 - **Students:**
-  - (1) introduce yourself (e.g. where you go to school, career goals, or anything else you want to share with your mentor)
+  - (1) reply to this email and introduce yourself (e.g. where you go to school, career goals, or anything else you want to share with your mentor)
   - (2) [log into your dashboard](https://labs.codeday.org/dash) to view any outstanding assignments
   - (3) once your mentor replies to this email with a When2Meet, make sure to fill it out

-**STUDENTS AND MENTORS, YOUR NEXT STEP IS TO REPLY-ALL TO THIS MESSAGE.** (Please remember to click REPLY-ALL not just reply.)
+**YOUR NEXT STEP IS TO REPLY-ALL TO THIS MESSAGE.**
+(Please remember to click REPLY-ALL not just reply.)

 {{{ event.emailSignature }}}